 Being able to get work done when you’re not trying to keep one eye on the kids – or stop tantrums, or get snacks – makes you wayyy more productive.

 2 // Make self-care a priority

-It’s all too easy to lose sight of boundaries and forget the importance of self-care.
-Try and separate work from personal and get into healthy habits such as having a shower before you start the working day, pop something else on other than your fav trackies and remember to turn your computer off and close your laptop at the end of the day.
+Things like having a shower before you start the working day.
+Putting something else on other than your fav trackies.
+And remembering to turn your computer off and closing your laptop at the end of the day.

 3 // Create a schedule (for you, and your children)

 You know what they say: ‘fail to plan, and plan to fail’ – which is why mapping out a thorough schedule to see you through the day is key.

 Try to capitalise on occasions where your children are otherwise occupied such as: napping, watching movies, or completing schoolwork to capitalise on more demanding work tasks.